Super Rugby Aotearoa: Sam Whitelock on new role at Crusaders and missing out on All Blacks captaincy

 "Even though there's been so much going on – obviously playing in Japan, coming back to New Zealand for lockdown and spending that in the Hawke's Bay, and then getting back here on Monday.

-Whitelock will also have the opportunity to step away from his captaincy role with the Crusaders, with Scott Barrett taking over the armband – something he admits may take some time to adjust to.
+Whitelock will also have the opportunity to step away from his captaincy role with the Crusaders when Scott Barrett takes over the armband – something he admits may take some time to adjust to.

 "It's a change but it's similar to what Kieran did for me.
 So hopefully I can help out Scooter when he needs, but he's been outstanding at the start of the season and he's been really good on the three days I've been back.
 So I'm sure he'll be fine."